 Asking God for something in prayer is an act of faith.
-The scriptures make it clear that God is Twenty-ninth Sunday in Ordinary Time, Year C, Intermediate

-Twenty-ninth Sunday in Ordinary Time, Year C, Intermediate - RCLB Lectionary willing to hear and answer our prayers.
+The Scriptures make it clear that God is willing to hear and answer our prayers.

-- When do you ask God for forgiveness? - What does the Church teach about prayers of petition and intercession? - What helps you trust that God will answer your prayers?
+- When do you ask God for forgiveness? - When do you ask God to bring peace, justice or love into a situation? - Do you trust that God will answer your prayers?